ZoneMinder/zmeventnotification/README.md

 - Sometimes, Google's FCM server goes down, or Apple's APNS server goes down for a while.
 Things automagically work in 24 hrs.

+- Is your phone able to reach the event server?
+When the app starts, you should see registration messages being sent to the event server.
+If not, you have a connection problem (from phone to event server)

+- Kill the app.
+Then empty the contents of `tokens.txt` in the event server (don't delete it).
+Then restart the event server.
+Start the app again.
+If you don't see a new registration token, you have a connection problem

 - _Always_ send me logs of both zmNinja and zmeventserver - I need them to understand what is going on.

 - I'd strongly recommend you run the event server in "manual mode" and stop daemon mode while debugging.